nikeedev/nikeedev/README.md

 Hi!

-I’m Nikita, an 16 year old boy, been coding for 3.1 years (since 17.
-September 2023).
+I’m Nikita, an 16 year old boy, been coding since 12.

 I’m interested in creating programs, apps, game engines and other tools for game development!
 I also like exploring new programming languages